gmallard/stomp-demo/README.txt

 # == Basic Producer and Consumer Tests
 #
 # The basic producer (putter) and consumer (getter) clients are found in the
 # *basic* subdirectory of this project.
-The object of these are to:
+The objective of these tests are to:
 #
 # * Start a basic message getter.
 # * Send messages to the basic message getter.